xbmc/xbmc/docs/CODE_GUIDELINES.md

 ## 1. Motivation
 When working in a large group, the two most important values are readability and maintainability.
 We code for other people, not computers.
 To accomplish these goals, we have created a unified set of code conventions.

+In the repository root directory, there is a [`.clang-format`](https://github.com/xbmc/xbmc/blob/master/.clang-format) file that implements the rules as specified here.
+You are encouraged to run [`clang-format`](https://clang.llvm.org/docs/ClangFormat.html) on any newly created files.
+It is currently not recommended to do so on preexisting files because all the formatting changes will clutter your commits and pull request.

+When you create a pull request, the PR build job will run `clang-format` on your commits and provide patches for any parts that don't satisfy the current `.clang-format` rules.
+You should apply these patches and amend your pull request accordingly.

 Conventions can be bent or broken in the interest of making code more readable and maintainable.
 However, if you submit a patch that contains excessive style conflicts, you may be asked to improve your code before your pull request is reviewed.

-In the repository root directory, there is a `.clang-format` file that implements the rules as specified here.
-You are encouraged to run `clang-format` on any newly created files.
-It is currently not recommended to do so on preexisting files because all the formatting changes will clutter your commits and pull request.

 **[back to top](#table-of-contents)**